 a.
 Choose the subject of research or scholarly activity;

 b.
 Initiate and conduct such activity;

 c.
-Seek the necessary resources to conduct such activity, and to exercise control over those resources;
+Seek the necessary resources to conduct such activity, and to exercise responsible control over those resources; and

 d.
 Disseminate the results of such activity in an appropriate manner.